create3000/x_ite/docs/_posts/components/TextureProjection/TextureProjectorParallel.md

 ### SFVec3f [in, out] **upVector** 0 0 1 <small>(-∞,∞)</small>

-*upVector* describes the roll of the camera by defining which direction is up for the camera's orientation.
+*upVector* describes the roll of the camera by defining which direction is up for camera orientation.

 ### SFVec4f [in, out] **fieldOfView** -1 -1 1 1 <small>(-∞,∞)</small>